LeesahMasko/wedding-website/content/section/order-of-events.md

 This will be a dinner where everyone pays for themselves.

-## Post-dinner
+## Campfire on the beach

-Enjoy your evening in any way you'd like.
-We will have hot chocolate, herbal tea and snacks to enjoy.
+We will have everything to make s'mores.
+Beach blankets and a few chairs will be available. <br> <br>Come for a quick stop, or stay for a while.